COVID-19 Update for International Patients

 - International patients traveling for care who do not require a direct admission to the hospital will be required to complete a 14-day quarantine period prior to their first appointment at Children’s National Hospital.
 Exceptions may be made for appointments deemed clinically urgent.
 Please speak to a member of the Global Services team for more information.

-- We screen patients and visitors with a temperature check and brief health assessment.
+- We screen patients and visitors with a brief health assessment.
 Only those who meet the health screening requirements may enter our facilities.

 - We limit the number of people in reception areas.